guerraj97/guerraj97.github.io/_proyectos/LSTM-market.md

 new_data = pd.DataFrame(index=range(0,len(df)),columns=['Date', 'Close'])
 ```

-I drop the irrelevant information and use only the Close price
+I dropped the irrelevant information and used only the Close price

 ```python
 new_data = df.drop(['High','Low','Open','Volume','Adj Close'],axis=1)